-It is important for parents to be mindful that various factors may affect a child's readiness for learning toilet training for example: illness, stress of any kind, a new baby, changes in lifestyle at home, or parental absences, etc. Regressions may also occur with any type of stress.
+Parents need to be mindful that various factors may affect a child's readiness for learning toilet training for example: illness, stress of any kind, a new baby, changes in lifestyle at home, or parental absences, etc. Regressions may also occur with any type of stress.